labdaddy/HOMELAB/PROXMOX/ubuntu-cloud-image-template.md

 - Open the shell on the proxmox host or SSH in and access the shell that way
 - Download the ubuntu cloud image using: `wget https://cloud-images.ubuntu.com/minimal/releases/jammy/release/ubuntu-22.04-minimal-cloudimg-amd64.img`
 - Once thats done, you need to run a qm command on the shell: `qm set <VM ID> --serial0 socket --vga serial0`
+- For some currently unknown reason, the recently downloaded image needs to be renamed so the file type is qcow2.
+Use this command: `mv ubuntu-22.04-minimal-cloudimg-amd64.img ubuntu-22.04.qcow2' The name could be whatever you want just make sure the extension is changed to qcow2.
+- Next the drive size needs to be selected with: `qemu-img resize ubuntu-22.04.qcow2 32G` Use whatever size you want, doesn't need to be 32G .
+- Next we need to import the disk to Proxmox with `qm importdisk 900 ubuntu-22.04.qcow2 local-lvm`.
+Local lvm does not need to be used, just replace with whatever storage location you intend to use.
 -